-- 8 whole duck legs, about 8 oz. each, trimmed of excess fat
+- 8 duck legs, thighs attached (each about 227 g or 8 oz), trimmed of excess fat

 - Kosher salt and freshly ground black pepper

-- 2 c chopped mixed dried fruit (I used dried cherries, apricots and currants in equal proportions)
+- 320 g or 2 c chopped mixed dried fruit (I used dried cherries, apricots and currants in equal proportions)

-- 2 heads garlic, cloves separated, smashed gently with the side of a knife, and peeled
+- 2 heads of garlic, cloves separated, smashed gently with the side of a knife and peeled

 - Preheat the oven to 325°F convection roast or 350°F without convection.

 - Season the duck legs all over with kosher salt and ground pepper

 - In two deep skillets, preferably cast iron, (I used a 15″ and an 8″) over medium heat, warm the oil.
 Add the duck legs, skin side down, and cook until the skin is golden brown and crisp (9–12 minutes).
 Flip and cook until browned on the other side,(5 minutes more).
 Remove the legs from the pan and pour off the fat.